postmodern/command_kit.rb/README.md

 ## Features

 * **Simple** - Commands are plain-old ruby classes, with options and arguments declared as attributes.
-All features are ruby modules that can be included into command classes.
+All features are Ruby modules that can be included into command classes.
 * **Correct** - CommandKit behaves like a standard UNIX command.
   * Safely handles Ctrl^C / SIGINT interrupts and [exits with 130](https://tldp.org/LDP/abs/html/exitcodes.html).